 1.5.
-Set a good example.
-Preservers must establish, within their own organization, a recordmaking and a recordkeeping environment such that their own control records produced in the course of their preservation function will be created and maintained in a way that satisfies the InterPARES 1 Benchmark Requirements Supporting the Presumption of Authenticity of Electronic Records (see Appendix A for an abridged version).7 Not only is this an essential requirement for any organization undertaking long-term preservation, but the development of this type of in-house environment will also provide:
+Set a good example

+Preservers must establish, within their own organization, a record-making and a recordkeeping environment such that their own control records produced in the course of their preservation function will be created and maintained in a way that satisfies the InterPARES 1 Benchmark Requirements Supporting the Presumption of Authenticity of Electronic Records.9 Not only is this an essential requirement for any organization undertaking long-term preservation, but the development of this type of in-house environment will also provide:

-- hands-on training to archivists in the technologies they are championing to records creators; - an invaluable "user's eye view" of actual recordkeeping solutions and how they really work in a day-to-day operational environment; - a testbed where upgrades and innovations can be introduced and evaluated; and - a working prototype that can be used in demonstrations.
+- hands-on training to archivists in the technologies they are championing to records creators; - an invaluable "user's eye view" of actual recordkeeping solutions and how they really work in a day-to-day operational environment; - a testbed where upgrades and innovations can be introduced and evaluated; and - a working prototype that can be used in demonstrations. •

 1.6.
+Develop procedures

-Develop procedures.
-Preservers must establish controls over records transfer, maintenance, and reproduction, including the procedures and system(s) used to transfer records to their own organization or program within the organization; maintain them; and reproduce them in a way that satisfies the InterPARES 1 Baseline Requirements Supporting the Production of Authentic Copies of Electronic Records (see Appendix B for an abridged version).8 These procedures must embody adequate and effective controls to guarantee the records' identity and integrity, and specifically that:
+Preservers must establish controls over records transfer, maintenance and reproduction, including the procedures and system(s) used to transfer records to their own organization or program within the organization; maintain them; and reproduce them in a way that satisfies the InterPARES 1 Baseline Requirements Supporting the Production of Authentic Copies of Electronic Records.10 These procedures must embody adequate and effective controls to guarantee the records' identity11 and integrity,12 and specifically that: